StevenTammen/bibledocs.org/content/ministry-progress-summaries/2024/through-3-23-24/_index.md

 <!-- --- -->

-### Page-internal timestamps and the YouTube Iframe API
+### Page-internal timestamps and the YouTube Iframe API {#page-internal-timestamps-and-the-youtube-iframe-api}

 I added a site setting cookie on the site that lets you pick whether you want timestamps to open the videos in a new tab, or change the time of the page-embedded video (the default behavior now).
 I also set up a couple other things with the YouTube Iframe API, like making it so that only one embedded video can be played at a time, and implementing a menu navigation link that automatically scrolls to you to whatever video is currently playing.